Sage-Bionetworks/schematic/DOCUMENTATION.md

 <details><summary>At present, the DCC supports a web-based metadata upload via the Data Curator web app.</summary>
  <blockquote>

-   We are working on providing 1) a Python package for programmatic metadata upload and management; and 2) an API for programmatic metadata upload and management.
+   We are working on providing

+   1. a Python package for programmatic metadata upload and management; and
+   2. an API for programmatic metadata upload and management.

    These will be available in the next release of the DCC data pipeline.
 Please check with your DCC liaison on details.

  </blockquote>
 </details>

-<details><summary>Use the Data Curator app to curate a dataset for a first time </summary>
+<details><summary>Use the <a href = "https://www.synapse.org/#!Wiki:syn20681266/ENTITY">Data Curator app</a> to curate a dataset for a first time </summary>
   <blockquote>

    You have already transfered your dataset to the DCC - congratulations!
 If you have not, please follow the instructions [here](#data_transfer).

    Please provide the metadata for your dataset using the Data Curator app.
 Here we assume your dataset is named 'hta-x-dataset'.

-   <details><summary>You can access the Data Curator app by following this [link](https://www.synapse.org/#!Wiki:syn20681266/ENTITY)</summary>
+  <details><summary><a href = "https://www.synapse.org/#!Wiki:syn20681266/ENTITY">Access the Data Curator app</a></summary>
   <blockquote>

   If you are prompted to login to Synapse, please use your Synapse account (or associated Google account).

   </blockquote>
   </details>

-<details><summary>From the first tab, select your project (corresponds to your bucket name if you have uploaded your dataset directly to a AWS or GC bucket; e.g. hta-x); your dataset (corresponds to a folder name in your bucket; e.g. hta-x-dataset); and the metadata template you would like to use (e.g. scRNASeq if providing metadata for a scRNASeq dataset; if you don't see the correct template for your dataset, you can select the "Minimal Metadata" template and <i>also contact your DCC liaison</i>).</summary>
+  <details><summary>In the app, from the first tab, select your project (e.g. hta-x, corresponds to your bucket name if you have uploaded your dataset directly to a AWS or GC bucket); your dataset (e.g. hta-x-dataset, corresponds to a folder name in your bucket); and the metadata template you would like to use (e.g. scRNASeq if providing metadata for a scRNASeq dataset); if you don't see the correct template for your dataset, you can select the "Minimal Metadata" template and <i>contact your DCC liaison</i>.</summary>
   <blockquote>

   <img width="1416" alt="2" src="https://user-images.githubusercontent.com/15043209/66961237-0af71f80-f023-11e9-85d3-244b0be1ee01.png">

   <img width="1419" alt="3" src="https://user-images.githubusercontent.com/15043209/66961248-10546a00-f023-11e9-8cc0-fd5e4f07dd08.png">

   </blockquote>